CMU-cabot/cabot/README.md

   CABOT_LANG           # cabot language (default=en)
   CABOT_OFFSET         # offset size (default=0.25)
   CABOT_TOUCH_PARAMS   # touch sensor parameter for cabot-arduino handle (default=[128,48,24])
-  CABOT_INIT_SPEED     # specify robot maximum speed at start up, leave empty to restore the last speed
+  CABOT_INIT_SPEED     # specify maximum robot speed at startup, leave empty to restore the last speed
   ```
 - Options for multiple jetson/realsense configuration.
-  - This will up people docker container on each specified jetson (by IP address or host name).
+  - This will up people docker container on each specified jetson (by IP address or hostname).
   - Each jetson should connect to a Realsense
-  - Each jeston should be ssh identification login enabled (without password) from the main machine
+  - Each jetson should be ssh identification login enabled (without password) from the main machine
   - Each jetson's `.env` file should be configured proper `ROS_IP` and `MASTER_IP` setting
   ```
   CABOT_JETSON_USER    # User name to login jetson (default=cabot)